modin-project/modin/docs/getting_started/faq.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Whichever one you want!
 Modin supports Ray_ and Dask_ execution engines to provide an effortless way to speed up your pandas workflows.
-Modin will automatically detect which engine you have installed and use that for scheduling computation.
+The best thing is that you don't need to know anything about Ray and Dask in order to use Modin and Modin will automatically detect which engine you have installed and use that for scheduling computation.
 If you don't have a preference, we recommend starting with Modin's default Ray engine.
 If you want to use a specific compute engine, you can set the environment variable ``MODIN_ENGINE`` and